All news

 [vc_row css_animation="" row_type="row" use_row_as_full_screen_section="no" type="full_width" angled_section="no" text_align="left" background_image_as_pattern="without_pattern"][vc_column][vc_column_text css=""]

-The Danish system for the management of radioactive waste has been evaluated by an international group of experts.
-The report is now available, with 7 recommendations and 2 proposals.
+The Danish system for radioactive waste management has been evaluated by an international expert group.
+The report is now available, containing 7 recommendations and 2 suggestions.

-From 1 to 9 May, Danish Decommissioning hosted seven independent international experts sent by the International Atomic Energy Agency.
+From May 1st to 9th, Danish Decommissioning hosted seven independent, international experts dispatched by the International Atomic Energy Agency.
 The visit provided the framework for an assessment of Denmark's system for the safe management of radioactive waste.

 In 2018, the Danish Parliament decided to establish a new, upgraded storage facility for Denmark's radioactive waste at Risø.
 The waste will be stored here until 2073 at the latest.
 Come to an information meeting about the plans.

-For a company centred on the handling of radioactive materials, it is essential to possess robust expertise in radiation protection.
-So DD hired four new employees at the start of the year, who are now being trained as health physicists.
+For an organization centered on the management of radioactive materials, it is essential to possess robust expertise in radiation protection.
+Consequently, DD recruited four new employees at the beginning of the year, who are now undergoing training as health physicists.

 Skip to content